dankunlee/Image-Scraper/README.md

 # Image-Scraper
-Python script for scraping images from Google
+Python script for scraping images from Google.

 This script scrapes images from google.
 Approx 350 images will be saved in a separte folder.